davidrayoussef/funcifyr/README.md

 ## funcifyr.funcify(obj, methodString)

-Takes a method of an object and turns it into a function.
+Takes a method of an object and turns it into a regular function.
 For example, shorten "console.log" to just "log"
 ```javascript
 var log = funcifyr.funcify(console, 'log');